-Having ridden with this dropper on several test bikes, and now packing it with mud on our winter tracks, I’ve collected some thoughts on the Manic (available at JensonUSA and other online retailers.).
+Having ridden with this dropper on several test bikes, and now packing it with mud on our winter tracks, I’ve collected some thoughts on the X-Fusion Manic dropper.

 At the other end, clamping the post into the frame takes a little more precision than some.
 It’s easy to over-tighten the seat post collar, resulting in a post that returns slowly and doesn’t always reach full mast.
 Fortunately, this is something that has to be adjusted once, and after I found the right collar tension the post popped up and down like any other, and it hasn’t moved in the frame.

 Prior to all that clamping, the cable and housing lengths have to be sorted.
 The X-Fusion Manic dropper uses what we can, fortunately, call an old-school method of running the cable between post and remote, clamping the cable end in a tiny knarp that has to be measured precisely before the post can be installed.
 In contrast to the faster method of clapping the cable end in the remote lever, this procedure requires more back and forth steps with the housing and post, and there is more room for error.
 It also doesn’t allow you to unclamp and tighten the cable once the post is installed, leaving only the housing-adjuster at the lever to tighten things up.
 While it works just as well once the post is installed, I look forward to the full phasing out of this dropper cable clamping method.